 - After you've entered your company information (which is necessary for creating the ID), you must wait for validation.
 This approximately takes one day.

 - After validation, you can choose the type of connection between your bookkeeping software and the access point.
 For example: with Storecove you can choose between SPF secure e-mail connection (for sending companies), delivery by SFTP, or via API link (for software packages).

 Did you follow all the steps mentioned above?
-Congratulations.
-You can now send e-invoices with the Peppol network!
+Congratulations!
+You can now send e-invoices over the Peppol network.